splunk/public-o11y-docs/admin/subscription-usage/apm-billing-usage-index.rst

 .. list-table::
    :header-rows: 1
-   :widths: 65, 35
+   :widths: 50, 22, 28

    * - :strong:`Subscription usage information`
      - :strong:`Location`
+     - :strong:`Link to documentation`

    * - Type of plan
-     - See :ref:`APM subscription usage page<view-apm-subscription-usage>`.
+     - APM subscription usage page
+     - :ref:`view-apm-subscription-usage`

    * - Average usage and the percent of limit for the following aspects of Splunk APM:
         * Hosts, for host subscription plans